Overview of the All College Thesis

 - All defenses need to be scheduled on or before April 28.
 The online form should be filled out as soon as you agree on a date with your committee.

 - The final draft is due on the last day of classes.
-Please turn in the full draft in hard copy to Mary Tamm, Quad 451.
+Please turn in an electronic copy and abstract page to the library by the last day of classes.
+Details on how to do this are found here.
+Questions can be directed to Molly Heller at [email protected].
+If you want a bound copy of your thesis, you can turn in a physical copy to Molly Ewing (Alcuin 307) or Jim Parsons (Clemens A113).
 Be sure the copy includes the signature page.
-Please turn in an abstract page and electronic copy to the library by the last day of classes.
-Details on how to do this are found here.
-Questions can be directed to Diana Symons, [email protected]

 - The All College Thesis Luncheon is held on the Friday before graduation.
 The Outstanding Thesis Award is presented at the luncheon.